Fix The Finals Error TFGE0001: Connection and Server Issues

 -

-03Right-click The Finals in your Steam library, select Properties, go to Installed Files, and click Verify integrity of game files to repair any corrupted network or anti-cheat data.
+03In your Steam library, right-click The Finals, select Properties, open the Installed Files tab, and click Verify integrity of game files to repair corrupted network or anti-cheat data.

 -